bongaquino/k8s-secupi-gateway/README.md

 ## License

-This configuration is provided as-is for demonstration purposes.
+This configuration is provided as-is for educational purposes.
 Please ensure compliance with your organization's security policies and SecuPi licensing terms.

 ## Contributing